Introduction

 Molecular anatomy, physiology and pathology of sound encoding at hair cell ribbon synapses

-1. Ca2+ nanodomain control of exocytosis.
+- Ca2+ nanodomain control of exocytosis.

 We hypothesize based on biophysical experiments and modeling that the Ca2+ at the Ca2+ sensor of a given release ready vesicle is dominated by the contribution of the nearest Ca2+ channel (Ca2+ nanodomain control of exocytosis).
-We argue that this enables synaptic sound encoding to proceed with high temporal precision also for weak sounds, because once a Ca2+ channels opens this leads to a saturating Ca2+ at the Ca2+ sensor and a quite invariant kinetics of vesicle fusion.
+We argue that this enables synaptic sound encoding to proceed with high temporal precision also for weak sounds, because once a Ca2+ channels opens this leads to a saturating Ca2+ at the Ca2+ sensor and a quite invariant kinetics of vesicle fusion. - Uniquantal release with regulation by a dynamic fusion pore.

 The postsynaptic spiral ganglion neuron receives input just from one active zone and with a large number of ionotropic glutamate receptors represents a highly sensitive readout of single active zone function.
 Recording from the postsynaptic boutons reveals large heterogeneity in amplitude and shape for the excitatory postsynaptic currents (EPSC).
 We hypothesize based on biophysical experiments and modeling that release at this synapse is primarily uniquantal and that regulation of release by the vesicular fusion pore contributes to EPSC heterogeneity.
-We propose that due to efficient postsynaptic glutamate detection at this synapse single vesicle release is turned into a postsynaptic spike.
+We propose that due to efficient postsynaptic glutamate detection at this synapse single vesicle release is turned into a postsynaptic spike. - Active zone clearance is of great relevance for efficient vesicle replenishment.

 Active zones of inner hair cells release hundreds of vesicles per second.
 This implies that the approximately one dozen release sites must reload new releasable vesicles at tens of Hz.
-How the previously fused exocytic material is moved out of the release site is not well understood but likely facilitated by molecular interactions between exo- and endocytic proteins.
+How the previously fused exocytic material is moved out of the release site is not well understood but likely facilitated by molecular interactions between exo- and endocytic proteins. - Hair cell ribbon synapse bears a highly specialized molecular machinery.

 We hypothesize that deviates from the make-up of small CNS synapses.
 Each of the 5-20 active zones drives spiking in one spiral ganglion neuron in the absence and presence of acoustic stimulation.
 High and sustained rates of synaptic transmission require very efficient means of vesicle cycling.
 It becomes evident that interfering with the hair cell vesicle cycle results in auditory dysfunction, be it vesicle docking, priming, fusion or endocytic membrane retrieval.
-The synapses of one hair cell differ from each other in structure and function, most probably in order to cover the broad range of sound pressures with the limited dynamic range of encoding at each individual synapse.
+The synapses of one hair cell differ from each other in structure and function, most probably in order to cover the broad range of sound pressures with the limited dynamic range of encoding at each individual synapse. - Hair cells employ heterogeneity of their synapses in order to decompose auditory information in diverse neural channels.

 The endbulb and calyx of Held synapses are large, craw-like or calyceal presynaptic terminal with more than one hundred small “conventional” active zones.
 The endbulb of Held Synapse acts as a reliable and temporally precise relay synapse.
 3-5 endbulbs likely arising from different spiral ganglion neurons collectively drive the bushy cell, which acts as a coincidence detector.